evaCastro/ndn-signed-data/src/producer-signed-data2/README.md

   **PROVIDER**

     For instance, the provider could use `/ndn/keys/bob` identity to sign data.
 This identity could be a certificate signed by another identity, `/ndn/keys/alice`.
-    This last certificate is saved at consumer side, so the consumer will request the Bob's certificate in order to validate data.
+Alice's certificate is saved in a file at the consumer side as a trust anchor.
+Upon receiving a data packet signed by Bob, the consumer will send an interest to retrieve Bob's certificate, that is also produced by the provider.

     Before running provider, it is required to create certificates to sign data.
-    For instance, the following commands can be used from `ndn-signed-data/` folder in order to create these certificates:
+For instance, the following commands can be run from the `ndn-signed-data/` folder in order to create these certificates and install/store them in the keychain:

         $ ndnsec-key-gen -n /ndn/keys/bob > bob-unsigned.cert
         $ ndnsec-cert-install bob-unsigned.cert

-    Sign this certificate by `/ndn/keys/alice` (this identity should exist if you have run the producer-signed-data1 before):
+    Sign Bob's public key (stored in the previous unsigned certificate) with `/ndn/keys/alice` (this identity should already exist in the keychain if you have run the producer-signed-data1 before):

         $ ndnsec-cert-gen –s /ndn/keys/alice –N "Bob" –r bob-unsigned.cert > bob.cert
         $ ndnsec-cert-install bob.cert

-    Check Bob certificate is signed by Alice:
+    Check if Bob's certificate is effectively signed by Alice:

         $ ndnsec-dump-certificate -p -i /ndn/keys/bob